MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Output.md

 `Write-Output` sends objects down the primary pipeline, also known as the "output stream" or the "success pipeline."
 To send error objects down the error pipeline, use Write-Error.

-> [!NOTE] This cmdlet is typically used in scripts to display strings and other objects on the
-> console.
-One of the built-in aliases for `Write-Output` is `echo` and similar to other shells that
-> use `echo`, the default behavior is to display the objects at the end of a pipeline.
-In
-> PowerShell, it is generally not necessary to use the cmdlet in instances where the output is
-> displayed by default.
+This cmdlet is typically used in scripts to display strings and other objects on the console.
+One of the built-in aliases for `Write-Output` is `echo` and similar to other shells that use `echo`, the default behavior is to display the output at the end of a pipeline.
+In PowerShell, it is generally not necessary to use the cmdlet in instances where the output is displayed by default.
 For example, `Get-Process | Write-Output` is equivalent to `Get-Process`.
-> Or, `echo "Home directory: $HOME"` can be written, `"Home directory: $HOME"`.
+Or, `echo "Home directory: $HOME"` can be written, `"Home directory: $HOME"`.

+By default, `Write-Output` enumerates through collections provided to the cmdlet.
+However, `Write-Host` can also be used to pass collections down the pipeline as a single object with the **NoEnumerate** parameter.

 ## EXAMPLES